Cruise Blogs.

 SS United States “The Big U.”

-We raised our kids and when they went to college we started more than 20 year careers as foreign aid workers.
+When our kids went to college we started more than 20 year careers as foreign aid workers.
 Working in places like the Balkans, Middle East and Africa we didn’t have much time to cruise.

 But in 2014, after we returned to the US we got a brochure from AMEX tempting us with a cruise around South America and to Antarctica on Prinsendam.
 It hit too many of our hot buttons, Antarctica, the Panama Canal, Carnival in Rio, and a trip up the Amazon.
 We tried to talk ourselves out of it but couldn’t.
 Besides I had covered the sinking of the First Prinsendam in the Gulf of Alaska in 1980 and sailing on her namesake gave me a certain ironic pleasure.
 I produced a radio documentary about the rescue. https://www.kcaw.org/2016/10/11/smoke-on-the-water-the-sinking-of-the-prinsendam/ We were convinced this would be a one off.
 We were wrong.
 We’ve done a cruise each year since then.
 Here are our cruise blogs.